The Most Important Toe

 Three Things To Improve Your Great Toe Function:

-1. Janda’s Short Foot: Stand with both feet planted on the ground and focus on your dominate foot.
+1. Janda’s Short Foot: Stand with both feet planted on the ground and focus on your dominant foot.
 Find your tripod and distribute weight between your 1st and 5th MTP and your heel.
 Attempt to ‘shorten’ your foot by contracting your arch and driving your big toe and heel toward each other (without flexing any of your toes).
 Your navicular bone (on the medial side of your foot lower than the ankle) should rise.
 Hold for 8-10 seconds.
 Practice any time you have a moment of standing (you can even do it in your flat shoes).
 Shorten your foot, elongate.
 Shorten, elongate.
 Always keep your metatarsals down on the floor.
-When you get good enough do it while standing on one leg.
+When you get good enough, do it while standing on one leg.

-3. Windlass Mobilization: Using a golf ball or other small hard ball, pull your big toe into extension and slowly press the ball into the plantar aponeurosis (the rope like tendon sticking up).
+3. Windlass Mobilization: Using a golf ball or other small hardball, pull your big toe into extension and slowly press the ball into the plantar aponeurosis (the rope-like tendon sticking up).
 If you feel discomfort hold the ball in that position for 30 seconds.
 Do this for about 1 minute on each foot.

 Adding big toe mobilizing exercises to your routine (especially before you run) will enable the foot to start sending more effective neural signals to optimize movement from the ground up while minimizing the risk of injury.
-It’s a small joint but it can do great things!
+It’s a small joint, but it can do great things!